 Above Beddgelert is the steep and over powering slopes of Moel Hebog.
 The unremitting climb is rewarded with superb views across the western coast and north to the Snowdon massif.

-Beddgelert is an attractive village but does feel hemmed in.
-The mountains on each side of the river (Glas Lyn) climb dramatically from the valley, almost claustrophobic.
+Beddgelert is an attractive village which does not feel dark and hemmed in by the mountains around.
+This is despite the steep slopes climbing dramatically from the valley floor on each side of the river (Glas Lyn) and to the east.
 Snowdon lies to the north, the rugged Bychan range to the east and Moel Hebog to the west.
-I fancied a test of my fitness so headed for Moel Hebog..and it certainly was.
+I fancied a test of my fitness so headed for Moel Hebog…and it certainly proved to be.

 The lower slopes are grassy and pleasant but higher up the ridge the path becomes steeper and stonier.
-Under the final slopes it becomes difficult and more awkward and some scree is encountered along with a little scrambling.
+Many will find it an unremitting slog.
+Before arriving at the final slopes the path becomes difficult and more awkward and some scree is encountered along with a little scrambling.
 However, as is typical on many Welsh mountains, the summit itself is a delight (Snowdon excepted).
 Cracking views, soft turf and an interesting hill fort complete this interesting plateau.

 Coming down the direct path is not pleasant and can be slow.
 Best to follow the boundary north and head in to the forest.
 It is slower but more interesting.